-In March 2020, the City of Santa Rosa will retrofit flashing yellow arrow (FYA) left turn signals in 39 signalized intersections citywide.
+In spring 2020, the City of Santa Rosa retrofit flashing yellow arrow (FYA) left turn signals in 37 signalized intersections with 134 new Flashing Yellow Arrow signal heads citywide.
 A flashing yellow arrow means you must yield to oncoming traffic and pedestrians.

 In 2013, the City of Santa Rosa installed the first flashing yellow left-turn arrow signal in Sonoma County, at the intersection of W Ninth Street and Dutton Avenue.
 This intersection has been the site of numerous left turn accidents where motorists attempting left turns collided with oncoming vehicles.
 A signal equipped with a flashing yellow left-turn arrow has been shown to reduce these types of collisions.

 This new signal configuration has been implemented successfully in other states and is beginning to be utilized in California.
 A study conducted by the National Cooperative Highway Research Program found that drivers made fewer mistakes with flashing yellow left-turn arrows than with traditional yield-on-green signal configurations.